Skip to main content

 Our History

-Baltic Centre for Contemporary Art creates and produces exhibitions, activities and opportunities that explore understanding of the world through diverse contemporary art by artists from across the world.
-Located on Gateshead quayside, we have 2,600 square metres of exhibition space dedicated to the art and artists of today and tomorrow.
+A registered charity, Baltic creates and produces exhibitions, activities and opportunities that explore understanding of the world through diverse contemporary art by local, national and international artists .
+Located on Gateshead quayside, we have 2,600 square metres of exhibition space dedicated to the art of today and tomorrow.

 The notion of BALTIC began in 1991 when Northern Arts (now Arts Council England North East) announced its ambition to achieve ‘major new capital facilities for the Contemporary Visual Arts in Central Tyneside’.

-Under the auspicious guidance of Baltic’s inaugural Director Sune Nordgren construction began in 1998: only the south and north facades of the original 1950s building were retained.
+Under the auspicious guidance of Baltic’s inaugural Director Sune Nordgren, appointed in 1996, construction began in 1998: only the south and north facades of the original 1950s building were retained.
+Dominic Williams of Ellis Williams Architects, London oversaw the redevelopment of Baltic from a flour mill into the Baltic Centre for Contemporary Art.

 A new structure consisting of six main floors and three mezzanines was secured between the facades which contained 3000sqm of arts space (four galleries and a flexible performance space), artists' studios, cinema/lecture space, shop, a library and archive for the study of contemporary art and the Rooftop Restaurant on Level 6.
 An additional two-storey structure: The Riverside Building, was constructed to the west of the main building, providing the main entrance into Baltic, which looks out across Baltic Square and the Gateshead Millennium Bridge.